Nurses Week 2020- Burns Prevention

 SDL Self Directed Learning

-No relevant conflict of interest or financial relationships were disclosed for this educational activity by any of the authors or presenters.
+No relevant conflict of interest or financial relationships were disclosed for this educational activity by any of the authors, presenters, coordinators, planners or reviewers.

 Colleen T. Feeley, MSN, RN